lytarhan/BrainMoversDistance/README.md

 # BrainMoversDistance
 This repository contains code demonstrating the use of Wasserstein Distance to calculate neural dissimilarities.
+The code here was developed by Leyla Tarhan & Evan Fields.

 This is a work in progress, but ultimately it will contain two worked examples:
 1. Assessing the replicability (or inter-subject reliability) of your fMRI data using Wasserstein Distance.